pytrackdat/pytrackdat/tutorial.md

 ### Further Restricting Possible Field Values

+Writing Notes:
+* Need some introduction to django before this>
+* May want to limit ranges - doesn't make sense to have for example -200°C
+	* Can prevent typos and give good sanity checks

 TODO

 ### Balancing Future Expandability and Restrictiveness

+Writing Notes:
+* Contrast to above - have to be careful when restricting values, since in the future this may result in re-architecture being needed.

 TODO

 #### When to Create Secondary Fields

+Writing Notes:
+* <1 versus 1233 (fisheries issue) -- introducing more fields
+* Better representing missing values -- status fields
+* ...

 TODO

 ## Modeling the Schema in Python with Django

+TODO

+### Introduction

+TODO

+### Creating a Django Site

+TODO

+### Creating a Django App

 TODO